KratosMultiphysics/CoSimIO/docs/model_part/model_part_c.md

 CoSimIO_Element element = CoSimIO_ModelPart_GetElementById(model_part, 12);
 ```

+Accessing by index is the preferred way of accessing the nodes and elements, access by Id is inherently slower due to the internal data structure of `ModelPart`.

 Removing all nodes and elements can be done with the following:
 ```c
 // removing all nodes and elements